Koed00/django-q/docs/cluster.rst

     .. py:attribute:: is_starting

     Bool.
-Indicating if the cluster is busy starting up
+Indicating that the cluster is busy starting up

     .. py:attribute:: is_running